-Although there are common conditions where continuous catheter blocks are used, they are most often used in the treatment of:
+Although there are many common conditions where continuous catheter blocks can help, they are most often useful for:

 - Traumatic nerve injuries